Suds-p/spotify-calendar/README.md

 - March 31, 2022 - Extremely hard bugs today.
   - Darn character encoding caught me offguard.
 Learned that readAsText() takes encoding into account whereas readAsBinaryString() does not.
   - Redid some Promise code to run sequentially instead of parallely to avoid server overload.
+- April 2, 2022 - Adding in last few features of MVP.